g-nie/pynormalize/README.rst

 Requirements
 ------------
-- Python 3.4+
-- pydub 0.21.0+
-- mutagen 1.40.0+
-- FFmpeg 3.4+ is also required for opening and saving non-wav files.
-Get it from `here`_
+FFmpeg is required for opening and saving non-wav files.
+Get it from `here`_.
+Pynormalize supports **Python 3.4-3.6**

 .. _`here`: https://www.ffmpeg.org/